PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

     It includes lots of introductory information on our process, and details on the Incident Commander role specifically.
 All the information is already available as part of our [public documentation](https://response.pagerduty.com) , this is just a different way of presenting it that's hopefully more engaging.
 Feel free to use this as a base for training in your own organization.

     The text presented here is a semi-accurate transcription of how the training is usually delivered.
+You can also watch a [video](#video) of an older version of this course if you prefer.

 ---